Pixelthegreat/adamite/README.md

 I chose not to use Makefiles for this since I am only beginning to learn how to use them in the first place.

+The files "cppbuild.bat" and "./cppbuild.sh" exist for the project now and are in the same folder as the regular build scripts.

+### For clarity

+The actual folder that the main build scripts are located in is "src/main".

 ## syntax

 I wanted the syntax to be fairly similar to C's and also to be a bit unique.
 Some of the syntax is based off of that of languages like Ruby, whilst some of the syntax is entirely made up or close to C.